johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     This alt-rock entry is a bit unusual for Italy.
 It makes a nice change from the *drunk dad shouting into a microphone at a wedding* genre that has dominated their entries in recent years.

-    It's a punchy entry that will probably feel hollow without an audience and a mosh-pit.
+    It’s a punchy entry that will probably feel hollow without an audience and a mosh-pit.

 - country: "Latvia"
   emoji: "🇱🇻"